uwdata/mosaic-framework-example/docs/mosaic-duckdb-wasm.md

 We want to have access to the API to support data loading, using Mosaic's helper functions to install extensions and load data files.
 At the same time, we don't want to assign the _outer_ `vg` variable until data loading is complete, ensuring downstream code that uses the API will not be evaluated by the Observable runtime until DuckDB is ready.
-Once `vg` is assigned, the data has been loaded, and we can evaluate API calls for creating [visualizations](https://uwdata.github.io/mosaic/vgplot/), [inputs](https://uwdata.github.io/mosaic/inputs/), [params](https://uwdata.github.io/mosaic/core/#params), and [selections](https://uwdata.github.io/mosaic/core/#selections).
+Once `vg` is assigned, the data has been loaded and we can evaluate downstream API calls for creating [visualizations](https://uwdata.github.io/mosaic/vgplot/), [inputs](https://uwdata.github.io/mosaic/inputs/), [params](https://uwdata.github.io/mosaic/core/#params), and [selections](https://uwdata.github.io/mosaic/core/#selections).